 This is jello that both adults and kids will like.
 It's tart, yet sweet and you can dress it up or down with sauces, berries, chocolate, and the like.

-This is a jello that both adults and kids will like.
-It’s tart, yet sweet and you can dress it up or down with sauces, berries, chocolate and the like.
-Jello is always a huge success at children’s birthday parties, at American school lunches or hospital food trays.
-However, making your own truly can never be compared with these mass produces jellos.
+Jello is always a huge success at children's birthday parties, at American school lunches, or on hospital food trays.
+However, making your own can never be compared with these mass produces jellos.